hitachinsk/FGT/README.md

 </details>

 ## Training
-Our codes follows a two-stage training process.
+Our codes follow a two-stage training process.
 In the first stage, we train the flow completion network (LAFC), and then we train the flow-guided transformer model (FGT).
 We assume you are at the root directory of this repo.

 First, please prepare the dataset for training.